+In recent years, sovereign wealth funds have made headlines for a variety of reasons.
 In Malaysia, corruption allegations stemming from 1Malaysia Development Berhad thrust Prime Minister Najib Razak’s administration into an uncomfortable spotlight while funds from the Middle East and China were accused by the United States of acting unfairly in the market.

 In light of recent events, here are five important wealth funds from around the region.

 1Malaysia Development Berhad